Xuefeng-Zhu/my-python-stars/README.md

 * [MechanicalSoup](https://github.com/hickford/MechanicalSoup) - A Python library for automating interaction with websites
 * [portia](https://github.com/scrapinghub/portia) - Visual scraping for Scrapy
 * [PyTeaser](https://github.com/xiaoxu193/PyTeaser) - Summarizes news articles
+* [High-Frequency-Trading-Model-with-IB](https://github.com/jamesmawm/High-Frequency-Trading-Model-with-IB) - A high-frequency trading model using Interactive Brokers API with pairs and mean-reversion in Python

 ## Miscellaneous
 * [powerline](https://github.com/Lokaltog/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile